rinne/node-scalariq/README.md

 the server,

-The evaluator part is relatively simple to implement, which makes ScalariQ an excellent choice also for embedded systems.
-ScalariQ is also a great match for Versatile automation tasks that require periodic real-time response calculation.
+The evaluator part is relatively simple to implement, which makes *ScalarIQ* an excellent choice also for embedded systems. *ScalarIQ* is also a great match for Versatile automation tasks that require periodic real-time response calculation.